-We depend on the success of, and revenue from, SOLIRIS and if patients do not switch from Soliris to ULTOMIRIS or ULTOMIRIS does not gain market acceptance, our future operating results may be adversely impacted.
+We depend on the success of, and revenue from, SOLIRIS and if patients do not switch from SOLIRIS to ULTOMIRIS or ULTOMIRIS does not gain market acceptance, our future operating results may be adversely impacted.

-Since 2007, our revenue has depended primarily on the sales of Soliris.
-Unless we are able to develop or acquire new products and technologies, successfully commercialize ULTOMIRIS as described below, and/or materially increase sales of Strensiq and Kanuma (two of our other currently approved products), we will remain dependent on sales of SOLIRIS as a source of our revenue.
+Since 2007, our revenue has depended primarily on the sales of SOLIRIS.
+Unless we are able to develop or acquire new products and technologies, successfully commercialize ULTOMIRIS (and facilitate conversion from SOLIRIS to ULTOMIRIS for approved indications) as described below, and/or materially increase sales of STRENSIQ and KANUMA (two of our other currently approved products), we will remain dependent on sales of SOLIRIS as a source of our revenue.

 The commercial success of SOLIRIS and our ability to generate revenue depends on several factors, including: the safety and efficacy of SOLIRIS; coverage or reimbursement by government or third-party payers for SOLIRIS; pricing for SOLIRIS; the analysis by doctors and patients of the cost of SOLIRIS relative to the perceived benefits; manufacturing and uninterrupted supply; the introduction of and success of competing products by competitors (including novel products and biosimilars to SOLIRIS); the size of patient populations and the number of patients diagnosed who may be treated with SOLIRIS; the impact of legal, administrative, regulatory or legislative developments; and our ability to develop, obtain regulatory approval for and commercialize SOLIRIS for new indications.
+Any of these or other factors may cause revenues from sales of SOLIRIS to decrease which would harm our business results as SOLIRIS accounts for a significant portion of our revenues.

-While SOLIRIS has been studied for indications beyond PNH, aHUS and gMG (which are the current approved indications of SOLIRIS), there is no guarantee that we can obtain regulatory approval or achieve any commercial sales of SOLIRIS for other indications.
-Despite positive topline results from the Phase 3 PREVENT study of SOLIRIS in patients with anti-aquaporin-4 (AQP4) auto antibody-positive neuromyelitis optica spectrum disorder (NMOSD), we may not be able to obtain regulatory approval to sell SOLIRIS as a treatment for NMOSD due to the failure to meet applicable regulatory requirements.
+While SOLIRIS has been studied for indications beyond PNH, aHUS, gMG and NMOSD (which are the current approved indications of SOLIRIS in the U.S.), there is no guarantee that we can obtain regulatory approval or achieve any commercial sales of SOLIRIS for other indications.
+Despite positive topline results from the Phase 3 PREVENT study of SOLIRIS in patients with anti-aquaporin-4 (AQP4) auto antibody-positive NMOSD and regulatory approval from the FDA in June 2019, we may not be able to obtain regulatory approval to sell SOLIRIS as a treatment for NMOSD in the EU, Japan or any other jurisdiction outside the U.S. (or for SOLIRIS for any other proposed indications not yet approved) due to the failure to meet applicable regulatory requirements.
 Additionally, even if we obtain regulatory approval, physicians and patients may not accept SOLIRIS as a treatment for NMOSD or payers may not be willing to pay for or reimburse the costs of SOLIRIS as a therapy for NMOSD.